 I’m sure I’m preaching to the converted here so this is a short but essential point.
 A strategy is basically knowing where you are going and working out how you are going to get there.
 Having clear goals not only about what you want to achieve but also understanding why you want to achieve what you are setting out to do means you maintain a clear focus.

-Its all too easy for a content strategy to go off at tangents but in our experience, having clear objectives and goals combined with the practicalities of excellent briefs means the whole team stays really focused and results are better.
+It’s all too easy for a content strategy to go off at tangents but in our experience, having clear objectives and goals combined with the practicalities of excellent briefs means the whole team stays really focused and results are better.

 Conduct a content audit

-You can spend a lot of time conducting a detailed content audit, assessing each page against a long list of metrics but for this purpose we suggest you make a sensible decision about how much time to spend against the benefits you’ll get from that effort.
+You can spend a lot of time conducting a detailed content audit, assessing each page against a long list of metrics, but for this purpose we suggest you make a sensible decision about how much time to spend against the benefits you’ll get from that effort.
 It’s likely to result in diminishing returns, especially if you have limited resources for making a difference in the future.

 At a minimum you want to build a spreadsheet of the website URLs and collate a number of performance metrics.
 Don’t do this manually, though, or you will quickly lose the will to live.
 Start with the output of a crawl report such as Xenu or Screaming Frog and then use vlookup to add data from an Analytics export (do at least the last three months of data, or a different period if seasonality could affect the information you’re looking at).
 Finally, add data from an Open Site Explorer report which will provide useful insight on social shares, links and page authority.

 Once you have your data collated into one master spreadsheet the next step is to add in some qualitative analysis.
-At the bear minimum you want to categorise your URLs by three different criteria:
+At the bare minimum you want to categorise your URLs by three different criteria:

 - page type – mark up pages so you can filter by the type of page it is e.g. product or category pages, blog posts, customer service, FAQs, ‘about us’ pages, forms and so on.
 You can speed this up a little by sorting your data sheet by URL, which should group pages together by the URL structure.